nghi-nguyen-beep/airport-dashboard/README.md

 ## Helpful Links and Tips

 - Once again, you can choose to add to just the backend, just the frontend or both.

+- You are free to use any additional packages as long as they are in your package.json file and we can install them with the `npm install` command.

 - NPM Cloudant documentation: https://www.npmjs.com/package/@cloudant/cloudant